 On the press-stroke action you need a fairly firm hand to slowly sweep the Body Restorer across your body.
 Imagine you are scratching an itchy insect bite, and use a similar pressure.
-We say 8 strokes as a guide, which should be enough to be effective without over-doing it.
+We say 8 strokes as a guide, which is enough to be effective without over-doing it.

 Why do you need oil?
 Well first and foremost it provides lubrication, allowing the Body Restorer to glide effortlessly over the skin.
-As well as heightening the treatment of Gua Sha you’ll also receive the nourishing benefits of our specifically formulated oil which will penetrate more deeply during treatment.
+The nourishing benefits of our specifically formulated oil penetrate more deeply during treatment.
 You can also use the tool during the day over clothes to release tension.

 The chest, neck and back form the basis of the Body Restorer Ritual, as these are the main areas that hold stress and tension.
 Once the one-minute de-stress ritual has become habitual, you can focus more time on areas that feel particularly tight or painful.
 For some it’s the neck and shoulders, for others the lower back or chest.
 It may be all of the above!

 The Body Restorer is shaped with a convex edge to work into the joint areas, a concave edge to mimic the curves of your body, and a double pointed edge to work into smaller areas of tension, such as your neck.
 Please note, you should wait until any redness has subsided before re-treating that area.

 The three most common areas where we store tension are the shoulders, neck and lower back.
 Take the stress test and discover if you’re holding stress and tension in these areas: